-This day marks the start of the Haitian Revolution
+This day Marks the Start of the Haitian Revolution

-Saint-Domingue was the richest Caribbean colony
+Saint-Domingue was the Richest Caribbean colony and Richest French Colony

-Slavery in Saint-Domingue was brutal
+Slavery in Saint-Domingue was Brutal

 French, Spanish and British all entered the fight, complicating things and extending the violence.

-Slavery was authorized by the Church
+Slavery was Authorized by the Church

-It was authorized by the Roman Catholic Church in a papal bull of 1452.
+Slavery was authorized by the Roman Catholic Church in a papal bull of 1452.
 Pope Nicholas V gave Portuguese King Afonso V permission to capture non-Christians and hold them in perpetual servitude.

-The enormity of slavery is hard to digest
+The Enormity of Slavery is Hard to Digest

 It’s not a nice thing to think about, and nobody wants to talk about it, but if we don’t it will continue to devil us.

-Racism is more institutionalized in U.S. society than you think
+Racism is more Institutionalized in U.S. Society Than you Think

 Our national addiction to sugar is a legacy of slavery.

 The New York Times 1619 Project points out many of the ways that slavery defines who we are as a society today.
-It’s unpleasantly surprising how pervasive our racism is.

 What is the point of talking about racism and slavery?